-Anorexia nervosa and bulimia nervosa were previously the only eating disorders recognized by major health boards.
-However, binge eating – where an individual feels the urge to overeat regularly – is now recognized as its own disorder.
+Anorexia nervosa and bulimia nervosa were previously the only eating disorders recognised by major health boards.
+However, binge eating – where an individual feels the urge to overeat regularly – is now recognised as its own disorder.

 Are there different types of eating disorders and what are their signs?

 Categories of eating disorder officially used by healthcare professionals in the UK include anorexia nervosa, bulimia nervosa, and binge eating disorder.
 A fourth category, used for individuals who have a mix of symptoms that don’t exactly match one of the above disorders, is atypical eating disorders.
 It is possible for an individual to experience different eating disorders that arise at different times.
 For instance, bulimia can develop from an anorexia diagnosis, or atypical eating disorder can evolve from anorexia.